Central limit theorem analogues for multicolour urn models: Proof of Theorem

 is the almost sure limit of the proportion of balls in class $\mathcal{C}_k$.
-It can now easily be seen by a coupling argument with a classical P\'{o}lya urn, that these proportions are positive almost surely: Given an arbitrary initial configuration, let the urn evolve until there are balls of all dominant classes in the urn.
-Regard the ball composition at this time as the new initial configuration.
-From this time on, each time a a ball of colour $i$ in a type $3$ class is drawn, instead of following the original rules, give all its children outside the class of $i$ colour $i$, too.
-In the modified urn, type $3$ classes become dominant, and almost surely, the porportions of colours in type $2$ classes tend to a strictly positive limit.
-As there are at least as many type $2$ balls in this urn as in the urn with unchanged colours, the claim follows.
+For any given urn model that satisfies (A$1$) to (A$4$), due to (A$3$), with probability one there is a finite time $n$ at which there is at least one ball of each dominant class in the urn.
+But as soon as there is at least one ball of each dominant class in the urn, we may compare the urn process on the type $2$ and type $3$ classes to a classical P\'{o}lya urn, where type $3$ classes are also dominant by disregarding their reinforcement of type $2$ classes: Each time a ball of colour $i$ in a type $3$ class is drawn, instead of following the original rules, give all its children outside the class of $i$ colour $i$, too.
+In the modified urn, the proportions of colours in type $2$ classes tend to a strictly positive limit almost surely.
+As there are at least as many type $2$ balls in this urn as in the urn with unchanged colours at the same time, the claim follows. \end{rem}

-\begin{cor}[Random limits] Under conditions (A$1$) to (A$5$), $\Xi_1, \ldots, \Xi_{a+c}$ are almost surely non degenerated unless $r$ is simple.
+\begin{cor}[Random limits] Under conditions (A$1$) to (A$4$), $\Xi_1, \ldots, \Xi_{a+c}$ are almost surely non--degenerated unless $r$ is simple.
 In this case, $\Xi_1 = 0$. $\Xi_{a+c+1}, \ldots, \Xi_p$ are almost surely non degenerated. \end{cor}